 Thanks so much for reading!
 If you are new here, you may want to sign up for my email newsletter to get a free weekly menu plan and the latest recipes right to your inbox.
 If you make this recipe, please come back and leave a star rating and review.
 I would love to hear what you thought!

 This super speedy 15 minute ground pork stir-fry is mixed with fresh ginger, baby bok choy, scallions and Chinese Five Spice seasoning.
 Serve it over cauliflower rice for a paleo friendly meal, or toss with chinese egg noodles.

 - 1 tablespoon plus 1 teaspoon coconut oil

 - 1 bunch scallions, chopped, whites and green parts divided

-- 1 tablespoon minced ginger root
+- 1 tablespoon finely grated or minced ginger root

 - 1 pound ground pork